This post is also available in: Dutch

 When to visit Sirmione, Italy

 Try to visit the old town of Sirmione as early in the day as possible, especially if you travel in the high season.
-Then it is still doable in the castle in terms of crowds.
-But, if you’re looking for an authentic Italian feeling, I advise you to stroll around and enjoy the food in another village (Salò is nice!).
+It is still manageable in terms of crowds at the castle.
+However, if you’re looking for an authentic Italian experience, I recommend strolling around and enjoying the food in another village, such as Salò, which is fun!
 Sirmione, for me, is really a case of walking into town, visiting the castle, and escaping from it asap.

 But, maybe it’s better from the water: